CE-Timmer/SpotifyDock/README.md

 ## Notes

-- Spicy mode is the preferred setup for rich synced lyrics behavior
+- DockBridge mode is the preferred setup for rich synced lyrics behavior
 - Backup mode exists for resilience and simpler standalone playback support
 - Original Spicy Lyrics should remain separate from DockBridge
 - `dockbridge.js` should be treated as a sidecar extension, not a replacement renderer